bit-country/ambassador/README.md

 # Benefits

-- We will bootstrap your bit country from our treasury (For Senior Ambassador, Head Ambassadors).
+- We will bootstrap your bit country from our treasury (For Senior Ambassadors, Head Ambassadors).
-- Promote your bit country and NFTs (For Senior Ambassador, Head Ambassadors).
+- Promote your bit country and NFTs (For Senior Ambassadors, Head Ambassadors).
 - We will secure a land for you in the official ambassador bit country!
 You may get an NFT from us as well (For Ambassadors)

 # Roles